 Dandelion and Burdock in Albania!

 Usually, it is the sight of alcohol that gets me all hot and bothered, but today it was to be a set of old school English soft drinks, such as Cream Soda, Bitter Shandy, and Dandelion and Burdock.
 I purchased all 3!
 Cream Soda obviously needs no introduction, but Bitter Shandy was a favorite when I was a kid because Shandy is beer mixed with lemonade (sprite).
 Bitter shandy traditionally had a small amount of alcohol in it, so when we were kids we thought it would get us pissed.
-It could not, but we would all act as if we were drunk.
-Well at least how we thought drunk would feel.
+It could not, but we would all act like we thought drunk people acted.
+Oh how wrong we were.
+So, that leaves Dandelion and Burdock.

 Dandelion and Burdock has apparently been made since the 13th century and was originally a fermented drink using roots from the dandelion and burdock plants.
 Legend has it that it was invented by St Thomas Aquinas, who after a hard night of partying, I mean praying stumbled out at dawn proclaiming he is “trusting God to provide”.
 He then lazily picked up the first two plants he could find and made a brew.
 Thus the enigma of this drink was born and born through laziness.
 Hurrah!

 Researching this also got me to learn a new word today Temperance Bar!
 A temperance bar is a place where people go to drink non-alcoholic drinks.
 Mental right?
 Temperance bars were formerly a huge thing in the UK, almost reaching a level of actual pubs/bars.
 It was at these places that soft-drinks first either invented, or put to the masses.

-Therefore this would be the only place left on the planet where you can buy a “real” old fashioned D&B. Bars without booze are not exactly my thing, but should I ever get backtto the UK, I will be giving this place a look.
+Therefore this would be the only place left on the planet where you can buy a “real” old fashioned D&B. Bars without booze are not exactly my thing, but should I ever get back to the UK, I will be giving this place a look.
 Although I would certainly imagine it to be a hipster hell.

 What does Dandelion and Burdock taste like?